omarreis/FiremonkeySensorFusion/README.md

 This was commented when the compiler was corrected.
 Watch if using previous Delphi versions ( i.e. uncomment the hack ) On D10.4.1 it seems the bug is back, so the hack was reintroduced :|

+update: dez20: As of D10.4.1 Sydney, the work around is required for Android 32 bits.
+Source updated to fix this.

 ## Usage
 * Add unit to uses:  MagnetometerAccelerometerFusion
 * Add to the form:  fMagAccelFusion:TMagnetoAccelerometerFusion;